 Canada – unlike other jurisdictions such as the UK, US, and EU – has several unique characteristics which pose major challenges towards offering halal home financing at scale in Canada:

-In Canada, only Murabaha-based products can be offered without compromising Shariah or Canadian Law
+In Canada, only Murabaha-based products can be offered without compromising Shariah or Canadian Law *Diminishing Musharaka and Ijara products are incompatible in Canada due to the following reasons:

 A halal mortgage financier can only offer halal financing SAFELY if they have scalable, compliant operations.
 This requires partnership with recognized, well-established and fully regulated Canadian third-party providers to do mortgage origination, administration and funds-management.
 Without this, there is a major risk that the halal financier would be non-compliant with Canadian rules and non-compliance, bankruptcy or other problems could result in clients losing their homes.
 This happened a decade ago when a major and very popular halal financing company collapsed due to internal management reasons.